Salomon X Ultra 3 GTX

 |Salomon X Ultra 3 GTX||$150||Hiking shoe||1 lb.
 10.8 oz.||Yes (Gore-Tex)||Synthetic|

 There are a lot of hiking, trail running, and approach shoes that aim to duplicate what Salomon has pulled off with its X Ultra line.
-But for us, the low top stands out as the best all-around hiking shoe on the market, and the boot is a perennial favorite as long as you can get a good fit (the new wide version of the boot will help).
-Among alternatives, Merrell’s Moab 2 and Keen’s Targhee III are two designs that we see again and again on the trail.
-In testing the Moab and Targhee, we were impressed with their high levels of comfort, reasonable weights, and stable platforms.
-They also have more accommodating toe boxes for those that find the X Ultra 3 to be too narrow.
-We have no hesitation in recommending the Keen and Merrell for average day hikes and backpacking trips, but both feel slow and clunky by comparison.
-They just can’t touch the X Ultra’s mix of athleticism, traction, and weight.
+But for us, the low-top stands out as the best all-around hiking shoe on the market.
+Among alternatives, Merrell’s Moab 2 is one design that we see again and again on the trail.
+In testing the Moab, we were impressed with its high level of comfort, reasonable weight, and stable platform.
+It also has a more accommodating toe box for those that find the X Ultra 3 to be too narrow (and don't need to step up to a true wide width).
+We have no hesitation in recommending the Merrell for average day hikes and backpacking trips, but it feels slow and clunky by comparison.
+The Moab just can’t touch the X Ultra’s mix of athleticism, traction, and weight.

-Another one of our favorite hiking shoes is The North Face Ultra 110 GTX.
-Interestingly, it’s advertised as a trail-running shoe, but we’ve found the 110 performs like a premium hiking shoe in just about every way: the upper materials are tough and durable, it has a burly toe cap for protection, and the semi-stiff platform is comfortable when hauling a full backpacking pack.
-Further, the new 110 has an upgraded tread design that grips well and doesn’t wear quickly (this was a problem we had with the old 109).
-If you prefer stability over weight, the North Face shoe could be your ideal option (for more information, see our in-depth Ultra 110 review).
-But the Salomon X Ultra 3 undercuts it by about 5 ounces for the pair, feels much nimbler, and doesn’t compromise in toughness.
+Another popular hiking shoe is The North Face Ultra 111 WP.
+Interestingly, it’s advertised as a trail running shoe, but we’ve found the Ultra line performs like a premium hiking shoe in just about every way: The upper materials are tough and durable, it has a burly toe cap for protection, and the semi-stiff platform is comfortable when hauling a full backpacking pack.
+If you prefer stability over weight, The North Face shoe could be your ideal option.
+But the Salomon X Ultra 3 undercuts it by about 4 ounces for the pair, feels much nimbler, and doesn’t compromise in toughness.

-There are a growing number of quality approach shoes hitting the market, and we’ve been particularly impressed with La Sportiva’s TX3.
-Despite being designed for climbers, the TX3 shares a number of traits with the Salomon X Ultra 3: it’s lightweight and comfortable, grips well in both wet and dry conditions, and the full rubber rand offers excellent foot protection.
-We have had issues with durability on the mesh upper material and La Sportiva doesn’t make a waterproof version, but we love the shoe overall (for more information, see our in-depth TX3 review).
-It is, however, more specialized than the Salomon.
-And if you’re spending more time on the trail rather than scrambling on rock, the X Ultra 3 gets the nod from us.
+There are a growing number of quality approach shoes hitting the market, and we’ve been particularly impressed with La Sportiva’s TX4.
+Despite being designed for climbers, the TX4 shares a number of traits with the Salomon X Ultra 3: It’s lightweight and comfortable, grips well over rocky terrain in both wet and dry conditions, and the full rubber rand offers excellent foot protection.
+We do have a couple complaints: Grip comes up short in mud and dirt, plus the La Sportiva’s stiffer build feels a bit clunkier than the Salomon.
+In the end, if you’re spending more time on the trail rather than scrambling on rock, the X Ultra 3 gets the nod from us.